Skip to content

 Do you need help writing that paper or dissertation chapter?
 If your answer is yes, this group is perfect for you.
 Join others in a journey of 8 weeks to go over practical advice to help you finish that important writing project.

-Groups #3 and #4: Applying for a job in academia
+Preparing for a job in academia

 Do you wonder how different it is to apply for a job in industry when you have an advanced degree?
 Join this group to discuss important aspects of applying for a job in industry like how to search for jobs, leveraging your personal network, preparing your resume, and getting ready for an interview.